Elan Language Reference

 Index cannot be negative.

 An index into an array or list cannot have a negative value.
 If a negative is given in literal form e.g. a[-3] then this will generate a compile error.
-If you use a named value for an index and it is negative, then this will cause a run-time error.
+If you use a named value for an index and it is negative, then this will cause a runtime error.

 Cannot do equality operations on Procedures or Functions.